Bhuvan2784/Staking-Rewards-for-Funding-Scholarship/readme.md

 - **Secure and Audited:** Smart contracts are rigorously audited to ensure the safety of staked funds.
 - **Educational Equity:** Promote access to quality education for underprivileged communities.

----
-Contribute to the project and make a difference today!